Pearl River High School Officials Investigating Allegations Of Racist Taunts At Basketball Game Against Nyack

 “Actually create some change so that we create that tolerance and understanding of each other that can really bring our communities together,” Nyack Mayor Donald Hammond said.

-It has certainly united Nyack with a huge turnout of support at a basketball game Friday, a show of pride in their players for gracefully handling an ugly episode.
+It has certainly united Nyack with a huge turnout of support at Friday’s basketball game against Clarkstown North, a show of pride in their players for gracefully handling an ugly episode.

-The coach and team captain said they could feel the love from the home fans, which was very reassuring.MORE NEWS: Stranger Punches Korean Diplomat In Face In Manhattan
+“Nyack is and always was an example of fairness, respect and positive sportsmanship,” one person told the crowd.